Canon 100D vs Nikon D40

 Review summary: Canon 100D vs Nikon D40

 So how do things add up?
 Which of the two cameras – the Canon 100D or the Nikon D40 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 100D: